-Hello everyone!
-My name is Neil and I have been making a living through the internet since before I graduated from college.
+My name is Neil Lassen and I have been making a living through the internet since before I graduated from college.

-I grew up in the midwest (Wisconsin) outside of a small town.
+I grew up in the Midwest (Wisconsin) outside of a small town.
 Ever since I was little I have been fascinated by technology and can still remember the Windows 95 loading screen from the family computer.
-I couldn’t really type at this point, but I knew I wanted a computer of my own.
+At that point, I knew I wanted a computer of my own.

-From the moment I got that laptop, my parents had a hard time keeping me off of it.
 Anything I wanted to learn, I could find on the internet.
-I could find any number of forums for everything I was interested in.
+I could find any number of forums (remember when those were a big thing?) for everything I was interested in.
 I also quickly learned that you could play games… with people all over the world.

-That job at Sears forced me to do two things; interact with complete strangers, and learn something about tools (which I knew nothing about).
-With online marketing, these are two crucial skills.
+With online marketing and ecommerce, these are two crucial skills.
 You are constantly learning new things and interacting with people you have never met before.
-While these were important skills to learn, $6 an hour plus 1% commission didn’t feel so great at the time.
+While these were important skills to learn, $6 an hour plus 1% commission didn’t really feel worth it.

 After the summer was over, I quit that job and went back to school.
 However, this was a more expensive place to live, and I needed to find another job quickly.